-The tenant may request to reschedule a on a one-time basis.
+The tenant may request to reschedule a hearing once.
 Should the tenant need to reschedule a second time, they may only do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
 Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.

 Requests to reschedule a hearing must be made orally or in writing at least one day prior to the hearing date.